-The Code is particularly focused on the wellbeing of residents.
-It prioritises fairness in marketing and sales practices; maintaining good relationships with residents and stakeholders; and transparent processes when residents move out.
+The Code is particularly focused on the wellbeing of residents, through fairness in marketing and sales practices; maintaining good relationships with residents and stakeholders; and specific processes when residents move out.
 There is a particular emphasis on improving the handling of complaints and reaching resolution in disputes.
-These mechanisms have been developed to complement existing dispute resolution processes, and they aim to be adaptable to the role of any potential industry Ombudsman, commissioner or similar body.
+These mechanisms have been developed in a way that will complement existing dispute resolution processes, and they aim to be adaptable to the role of an industry ombudsman or ambassador.

 This Code uses the term "Retirement Communities" to capture a breadth of seniors housing types, particularly Retirement Villages (in their various forms).
-Retirement Communities generally combine high quality fit-for-purpose housing, with tailored support services, which are designed to meet the specific needs of older people within a community environment.
+Retirement Communities combine high quality fit-for-purpose housing, many with tailored support services, designed to meet the specific needs of older people, with a community environment.